Finland–United Kingdom relations

 UK Prime Minister Keir Starmer with Finnish President Alexander Stubb in Downing Street, March 2025.

-Finland–United Kingdom relations (also known as Anglo-Finnish relations or British-Finnish relations) (Suomen ja Yhdistyneen kuningaskunnan suhteet or Britannian ja Suomen suhteet) are the bilateral relations between Finland and the United Kingdom.
+Finland–United Kingdom relations are the bilateral relations between Finland and the United Kingdom.

 Both countries share common membership of the Council of Europe, the European Court of Human Rights, the International Criminal Court, the Joint Expeditionary Force, NATO, OECD, and Organization for Security and Co-operation in Europe.
 Bilaterally the two countries have a mutual defence agreement, and a strategic partnership agreement.
 The United Kingdom recognised the independence of Finland on 6 May 1919.
 Diplomatic relations had been established earlier, on 28 March 1918.

 History

 The Kingdom of Sweden 1100-1809

-The rule of the Kingdom of Sweden became established in Finland from the 12th century onward.
-The territory of Finland was organised into Swedish provinces, and the region was referred to as the "Eastern Land."

-Thomas, the third or fourth bishop of Finland, was possibly English.
-The Treaty of Nöteborg established fixed borders between Sweden and Russia.

 In 1654, Sweden and the Kingdom of England concluded a commercial treaty that guaranteed free trade and shipping between the two countries.
 The agreement permitted the subjects and inhabitants of both nations to travel safely and freely in each other's territories, engage in trade and commerce without restrictions, and freely import and export goods while paying the customary duties.
 This treaty was aimed at removing obstacles to navigation and commerce, assuring mutual liberty of trade, and promoting friendly relations based on equal treatment and observance of each nation's laws concerning trade.
-It was signed on April 11, 1654, in Uppsala and marked a significant step in establishing a free trade and shipping alliance between Sweden and Great Britain during that period.
+It was signed on April 11, 1654, in Uppsala.

 The Swedish East India Company's Finland in a storm on the North Sea.

-In the 17th century, coastal towns on the Gulf of Bothnia and the Gulf of Finland - such as Turku, Vyborg, Kokkola, and Oulu - exported timber, sawn wood, and tar to England.

-In the 17th and 18th centuries, Sweden used the Pool of London and various Thames River wharves for trade, as the formal large-scale dock systems like Surrey Commercial Docks were either nascent or focused on other specific trades.